warisali2/warisali.ml/content/posts/dev-career-paths.md

 - Oracle Certified Java Professional or OCP
 - Many others

-You may not need certifications to get a job, but it's good to showcase your skills and credentials.
-Having one increases you chances of getting a good job a lot.

 As you can see there are so many certification opportunities in software engineering.
 You need to pick and choose the best ones for your own needs.
 Your job may require you to get certified and even pay for the certification exams.
 Your career plans should also guide you in the choice of certifications to pursue.
 If you're thinking about transitioning into a new career path certifications can be a good stepping stone to build your credentials.

+You may not need certifications to get a job, but it's good to showcase your skills and credentials.
+Having one increases you chances of getting a good job by a lot.

 ## System Administration
-### Careers in System Administration
 System administration involves installing operating systems, configuring them, and maintaining a network of computers powered by those OS's.
 System administrators ensure that the computer systems they manage are reliable and available enough to meet the requirements of their organization and end users.
 The efforts made by system administrators should